Bulk viscosity in strong and electroweak matter: Results and discussion

-The reason that we start with $9\omega_0 \zeta/Ts$ vs. $T$ in GeV units, is an intention to compare with refs. \cite{Karsch:2007jc,NoronhaHostler:2008ju}.
-Indeed, above $T_c$, $9\omega_0 \zeta/Ts$ rapidly declines.
+The reason that we start with $9\omega_0 \zeta/Ts$ vs. $T$ in GeV units, is our intention to compare with refs. \cite{Karsch:2007jc,NoronhaHostler:2008ju}.
+Indeed, above $T_c$, the quantity $9\omega_0 \zeta/Ts$ rapidly declines.
 In the present script, we go beyond the limit of $3-4\; T_c$ as done in ref. \cite{Karsch:2007jc}.
-We use $2+1+1+1$ lattice QCD and add our estimation for the temperature dependence of up, down, strange, and charm quark condensates from PLSM, Fig. \ref{fig:qqCnds}, together with the gluon condensates, Eqs. (\ref{eq:g2c1})-(\ref{eq:g2c5}).
-The temperature dependence of the quark and gluon condensates are depicted as solid curves in top panel of Fig. \ref{fig:zeta}, whose y-axis is positioned to the right.
+We use $2+1+1+1$ lattice QCD and add our estimation for the temperature dependence of up--, down--, strange--, and charm--quark condensates from PLSM, Fig. \ref{fig:qqCnds}, together with the gluon condensates, Eqs. (\ref{eq:g2c1})-(\ref{eq:g2c5}).
+The temperature dependence of the quark and gluon condensates are also depicted as the solid curve in the top panel of Fig. \ref{fig:zeta}, whose y--axis is positioned to the right.
+This figure presents two quantities, the one in right y--axis; $9 \omega_0\zeta/T s$, while the left y--axis the vacuum and thermal gluon and quark (u, d, s, and c) condensations.
 Despite the limitation up to the charm quark, it is obvious that the contributions from the quark and gluon condensates are responsible for the relative large $9\omega_0 \zeta/Ts$ comparing to the results reported in ref. \cite{Karsch:2007jc}.
 Up to $\sim 2~$GeV, the temperature dependence of the four quark condensates vanishes.
 At temperatures larger than $\sim 2~$GeV, condensates of heavier quarks likely become dominant.
-Also, in this limit, the temperature dependence of the gluon condensates vanishes, as the interaction measure becomes very small, Eq. (\ref{eq:g2c2}), at least within the QCD sector.
+Also, in this limit, the temperature dependence of the gluon condensates vanishes, as the interaction measure becomes very small, Eq. (\ref{eq:g2c2}), at least within the QCD sector, i.e., the system approaches the Stefan-Boltzmann limit.